bigtangle/bigtangle/readme.md

 # Cryptocurrency, Payment, Asset，Exchange and Web3 Platform

-BigTangle is a cryptocurrency network that extends the blockchain with the help of the Markov Chain Monte Carlo (MCMC).
-Through the use of standard technology in conjunction with a parallelizable architecture, BigTangle positions itself as a successor to Bitcoin and Ethereum, with blockchain and smart contracts representing as special use cases.
-The consensus forms the blockchain, where each chain block contains a list of references to other transaction blocks and the previous chain block.
-The parallelizable transaction blocks follow the rules of MCMC between two chain blocks.
-This new protocol is highly parallelizable, scalable and fast.
-The consensus algorithm is Proof-of-Work.
+BigTangle is a next-generation cryptocurrency network that enhances traditional blockchain technology by integrating the Markov Chain Monte Carlo (MCMC) method.
+By leveraging standard technologies and a parallelizable architecture, BigTangle aims to surpass Bitcoin and Ethereum, offering blockchain and smart contracts as specialized applications within its ecosystem.
+The network's consensus mechanism constructs the blockchain, with each chain block containing references to other transaction blocks as well as the preceding chain block.
+Transaction blocks, designed for parallel processing, adhere to MCMC rules between two chain blocks.
+This innovative protocol is highly scalable, fast, and optimized for parallelization.
+The consensus algorithm employed is Proof-of-Work, ensuring security and decentralization.

  Blockchain MCMC ![alt text](images/mcmc-en.png)